programming/yourproperty/content/projects/parkwood-collection.md

 # <center>The Right Value</center>

-## * Typical 3-bedroom in a new launch condo will be no more than 1,100sf and cost minimally $1.6M
+## * Typical 3-BR in a new launch condo less than 1,100sf and cost minimally $1.6M

 ## * Buying 3 units = 3,300sf of space at over $4.8M